jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 The programs weren't complex, but I needed to divide numbers with decimal results.
 The chip only supported integers, and it did not have a divide operation.
 It took me several days to find a divide routine for the machine and figure out how to eke out decimals via remainders from the division.
-Even the most basic higher-level language would have supported float division, which would have reduced several days of assembly code development to: `rate = distance / time`.
+Even the most basic higher-level language would have supported float division, which would have reduced several days of research and assembly code development to: `rate = distance / time`.

-Each new layer adds an additional layer of [Abstraction](https://jhumelsine.github.io/2024/10/30/abstraction.html) removing us further from the dancing electrons and rocks.
+Each new layer adds an additional layer of [Abstraction](https://jhumelsine.github.io/2024/10/30/abstraction.html) removing us further from rocks and dancing electrons.
 This separation gives us greater ability to specify **what** we want the computer to do without knowing the specific details of **how** it's going to do it.
-It shields us from low level toil.
+It shields us from low-level toil.

 _Abstraction is the elimination of the irrelevant and the amplification of the essential._ ― Robert C. Martin